St. John's-Ravenscourt School: History

-The organization that became St. John's College School was founded in 1820 by Rev. John West as the Red River Mission School for the children of early Selkirk settlers and select aboriginal children.
+The organization that became St. John's College School was founded in 1820 by Rev. John West as the Red River Mission School for the children of early Selkirk settlers and select Indigenous children.
 The school was originally built in Selkirk on the banks of the Red River, and then relocated by Rev. David Thomas Jones to Winnipeg, on the west bank of the river near present-day St. John's Park.
 In 1834, there were 20 boys and 21 girls attending the renamed Red River Academy.

 The Academy was purchased in 1849 by the Bishop of Rupertsland, David Anderson, and was renamed St. John's Collegiate.
 In 1866, the school's name was changed to St. John's College School.
 Its campus was expanded to include buildings on Main Street and Anderson Avenue, which stood as a landmark until their demolition in the early 1950s.

 In 1929, Norman Young became the first headmaster of Ravenscourt.
 Young had been encouraged by a group of Winnipeg businessmen, who promised that their sons would attend.
 Ravenscourt school was originally located at Armstrong's Point on the Assiniboine River.
 In 1934, it was relocated to a house built by Colonel R.M.
 Thomson.
 The unfinished home was located in Fort Garry on the banks of the Red River.
 The new facility was soon expanded to include the Richardson Gymnasium, the first gym in Western Canada to sport a basketball court.

 In 1950, the Board of Anglican churchmen that as a group governed St. John's College decided to close the school.
 This decision upset the alumni of the school, and the alumni sought a way to continue their school.
 It was finally decided that St. John's College School would be amalgamated with Ravenscourt.
 The two schools became St. John's-Ravenscourt.

 After the flood of 1950, many new facilities were added to the school, notably an arena and a junior school building.
 In 1971, the school made the decision to readmit girls to the school.

 In November 1981, Her Majesty the Queen granted her patronage to the School, and one year later gave permission for the creation of scholarship in her name to mark the event of her patronage.

 In 2004, kindergarten classes and a music room were created for the junior school, and girls were allowed into junior school.
 In 2014, the new Richardson Senior School and Riley Fitness Centre were opened.
 The renovation project was done by Bockstael Construction in association with Stantec Architects.